 The Council has stated (SHBC001) that the intention is to provide flexibility in requiring developer contributions to take account of viability constraints.
-Essentially, it appears that decisions on developer contributions, apart from affordable housing, would be made on a site by site basis with developers needing to undertake site specific viability appraisals rather than policies setting out the contributions expected from development (as per paragraph 34 of the Framework).
+Essentially, it appears that decisions on developer contributions, apart from affordable housing, would be made on a site by site basis with developers needing to undertake site specific viability appraisals.